 When a child is admitted to hospital it can be a very stressful and scary time for both patient and parent.

-Royal Aberdeen Children’s Hospital and The Archie Foundation have teamed up with ‘Little Journey’ to provide the free ‘Little Journey app‘ to help prepare your child for procedures such as general anaesthetics, blood tests or MRI scans before their hospital visit.
-When children understand what will happen, they will have lower levels of anxiety and will be able to cope better.
-Please download the Little Journey App
+The Archie Foundation have kindly funded the free ‘Little Journey app‘ to help your child prepare for procedures such as general anaesthetics, blood tests or MRI scans before their hospital visit.

 To find out how ‘Little Journey‘ can help to prepare your child for their hospital visit……

-You can also access a digital copy of our Welcome Wards Booklet, our guidance for patients, carers, families and friends.
+Here is a digital copy of our Welcome Wards Booklet, our guidance for patients, carers, families and friends.

 In addition, you will finds lots of helpful information in the Visiting RACH section of this website.